-C. Officers
+B. Officers

 At the meeting of the Board of Directors following the annual meeting, officers for the coming season are elected.
 Officer positions are: President, Vice-President, Secretary, and Treasurer.
 The club officers are elected for a one-year term, which starts immediately after the Annual Meeting in April.
+Current officers are listed on the club website.

-D. Committees
+Committees

 Much of the work of running the club is done by the standing committees of the club and is the primary way for members to get involved.
-The list of standing committees and their heads for the 2018-2019 season is listed below
+The list of standing committees is listed below.